Claims management companies (CMCs) are subject to our regulation. Read about the standards and rules your firm needs to

 On 29 November 2021 we published updates to the conduct of business rules and new rules restricting the fees that CMCs can charge on claims about financial products and services.
 All firms must ensure they understand how the rules affect their business - read our policy statement and final rules.

 Threshold conditions are minimum conditions that all firms must meet if they want to be authorised.
 They are set out in paragraph 2B of schedule 6 of the Financial Services and Markets Act.
 You can also find them in our Handbook.
 Once authorised, firms must continue to meet these standards on an ongoing basis.

 Personal accountability and suitability of individuals

-We have published our policy statement on how the Senior Managers and Certification regime will apply to claims management companies (CMCs).
-CMCs' management body (ie, directors and non-executive directors) will be assessed for their skills, experience and suitability during the firm application process.
-SM&CR has introduced new standards of professionalism, conduct and governance to the firms we regulate, as well as enabling us to hold individuals accountable for their actions.
+The Senior Managers and Certification Regime (SM&CR) applies to CMCs.
+The management body of a CMC (ie, directors and non-executive directors) is assessed for its skills, experience and suitability during the firm application process.
+SM&CR introduced new standards of professionalism, conduct and governance to the firms we regulate, and enables us to hold individuals accountable for their actions.

 Supervision and enforcement

 Once we have authorised a firm, we supervise it to make sure the firm is meeting the standards we require and complying with our rules.
 We look at individual firms, which may include firm visits or desk-based analysis.
 The outcome of this work depends on the situation.
 When firms are not meeting required regulatory standards, we have a range of tools and powers we can use.
 These range from giving firms the opportunity or requiring them to address the issue as part of our supervision work, placing requirements on firms or varying permissions to restrict what they can do (including removal of permissions).

 We can also open an enforcement investigation and ultimately impose an enforcement sanction (such as a financial penalty) if there is serious misconduct.